 The albumen print of Reclining goat in Rome, circle of Giacomo Caneva, 1850s, illustrates a threshold between the old and new in mid-19th-century Rome.
 The goat’s resting place on the steps defies our idealistic vision of it wandering freely in its natural setting.

-Oxen in snow, a quarter plate daguerreotype made through a window by an unknown American photographer in the 1850s is on view.
+Oxen in snow, a quarter plate daguerreotype made through a window by an unknown American photographer in the 1850s, depicts a team yoked to a cart.
 A cocker spaniel eyes the photographer in Jake’s dog, Dash, a half-plate tintype from 1879.
 The dog’s pose together with his name plainly evident in the plate make this a fine example of the tintype process.

-In the mid-19th century, painters revisited the work of 17th– and 18th-century masters of still life.
+In the mid-19th century, painters revisited the work of 17th- and 18th-century masters of still life.
 This revival enhanced the popularity of photographs modeled on the conventions of still-life painting.
 On display is Hugh Welch Diamond’s Still life with hare, 1856, and Still life with parrot, fruit and goblet, 1860s, by Ferdinand Küss.
-Also included is a glorious autochrome by the Lumière Brothers studio, Still life with fish, circa 1907, an artful color arrangement of seafood and kitchenware.
-Autochromes, the first commercial color process, were made by a process invented and patented in 1904 by Louis Lumière (1864-1948), the younger of the two brothers who figured prominently in the invention of the motion picture.
+Also included is a glorious autochrome by the Lumière Brothers studio, Still life with fish, circa 1907, an artful arrangement of seafood and kitchenware.
+Autochromes were made by a process invented and patented in 1904 by Louis Lumière (1864-1948), the younger of the two brothers who figured prominently in the invention of the motion picture.